YouTube Channels and Youtubers for writers and everyone else!

 I’ve enjoyed watching YouTube videos for years, but in 2020, when the pandemic broke out in Europe and the first lockdown was imposed as a security measure in most countries, I decided to go Premium on YouTube and I started watching even more videos on a wide variety of entertaining and informative topics, which I’d like to share with you over the coming month.
 I hope you enjoy!

-Meanwhile, I hope you’re enjoying this chilly April!
-(At least it’s unusually chilly in Europe for this time of year).
+Meanwhile, I hope you’re enjoying this chilly and rainy April!

 By the way, if you’d like to check out my novels in The Eyre Hall Series, find out more by clicking on the image below which will take you to the information on this website.